beersonic/fix-simulator/README.md

 ## Notes
 - The helper script `scripts/run_session_flow.ps1` demonstrates the create -> messages -> stop flow and is useful for quick smoke tests.
 - The UI polls `/fix/sessions` every 3 seconds; you can reduce polling or add WebSocket push later for real-time updates.

+Git & build artifacts
+- Runtime store/log files are runtime artifacts and are ignored in the repository (`store/`, `log/`).
+Built UI artifacts are also ignored (`src/main/resources/static/` and local `bin/main/static/`).
+Build the UI separately (in `ui/`) and copy the contents into the Spring Boot static folder for local runs, or perform the UI build in CI and include it during packaging.